apache/spark/docs/spark-standalone.md

   <td>
     When <code>spark.shuffle.service.db.enabled</code> is true, user can use this to specify the kind of disk-based store used in shuffle state store.
 This supports `LEVELDB` and `ROCKSDB` now and `LEVELDB` as default value.
-    This only affects standalone mode (yarn always has this behavior enabled).
     The original data store in `LevelDB/RocksDB` will not be automatically convert to another kind of storage now.
   </td>
   <td>3.4.0</td>